-The 2013 suicide rate in Alabama was 14.9 per 100,000 people.
-Alabama has shown a pattern of higher rates than the U.S. national average since 1990, including the most recently available national rate of 13.0 (2013).
-It was the 11th leading cause of death in Alabama with 719 citizens lost to suicide in 2013, as compared to 420 deaths due to homicide.
-Eighty-four youth and young adults between the ages of 10 and 24 died by suicide in 2013 with 54 of those deaths in young people ages 20-24.
+The 2014 suicide rate in Alabama was 14.7 per 100,000 population.
+Alabama has shown a pattern of higher rates than the U.S. national average since 1990, including the most recently available national rate of 13.0 (2014).
+It was the 11th leading cause of death in Alabama with 711 citizens lost to suicide in 2014, as compared to 375 deaths due to homicide.
+Seventy-four youth and young adults between the ages of 10 and 24 died by suicide in 2013 with 42 of those deaths in young people ages 20-24.
 Suicide rates are highest among the White, non-Hispanic population, particularly males.
-Of the 719 suicides in Alabama, 649 were completed among the White, non-Hispanic population.
+Of the 711 suicides in Alabama, 505 were completed among the White, non-Hispanic population.
 It is the sixth leading cause of death among White males.
 The number of suicides among older adults is low due to death from other causes.
 However, suicide rates are relatively high particularly among White males ages 85 and over.

-\Due to new restrictions by the National Center for Health Statistics (NCHS) in reporting vital statistics, any totals in tabulations cannot be less than 10.
-The chart above shows the total number of suicides beginning from the age of 15.
-The state of Alabama abides by the mandate of the World Health Organization which states that any death of a child under the age of 10 cannot be declared a suicide.
+\ The state of Alabama abides by the mandate of the World Health Organization which states that any death of a child under the age of 10 cannot be declared a suicide.

-2013 Alabama Suicide By Method
+2014 Alabama Suicide by Method